relaycorp/ddos-report/src/content/docs/overview.md

 The literature on DDoS attacks typically categorises them by the following _vectors_:

 1. **Volumetric attacks**: These involve overwhelming the bandwidth of the targeted server or network with a massive amount of traffic.
 Examples include [ping floods](https://www.cloudflare.com/en-gb/learning/ddos/ping-icmp-flood-ddos-attack/) and [DNS amplification attacks](https://www.cloudflare.com/en-gb/learning/ddos/dns-amplification-ddos-attack/).
-The intensity of these attacks is measured in bits per second (bps).
+The intensity of these attacks is measured in _bits per second_.
 2. **Protocol attacks**: These aim to exploit a weakness in the underlying protocol (e.g. IP, TCP).
 Protocol attacks include [SYN floods](https://www.cloudflare.com/en-gb/learning/ddos/syn-flood-ddos-attack/), [UDP floods](https://www.cloudflare.com/en-gb/learning/ddos/udp-flood-ddos-attack/), and more.
-Their intensity is measured in packets per second (pps).
+Their intensity is measured in _packets per second_.
 3. **Application attacks**: These are the most sophisticated type, targeting the server-side app itself.
 These attacks are executed by sending seemingly legitimate and innocuous data to the server.
-The intensity of application layer attacks is measured in requests per second (rps) in the case of HTTP floods.
+The intensity of application layer attacks is measured in _messages per second_, or _requests per second_ in the case of HTTP floods.

 A **multi-vector attack** combines two or more of the attacks above, either simultaneously or sequentially, to make detection and mitigation more difficult.